-I have seen this project on many sites but never could find a step by step DIY on how to upcycle a picture frame into an earring rack tutorial.
-I searched for directions, but couldn’t find them.
-I took matters into my own hands.
+I have seen this project on many sites.
+But I never could find a step by step DIY on how to upcycle a picture frame into an earring rack tutorial.
+So I searched for directions, but couldn’t find them.
+That’s when I took matters into my own hands.
 I found an old frame, headed out to my shop, and figured it out, taking a few photos along the way.

 I have long wanted one of these little earring racks to hang on the wall near my bathroom vanity.
 I tend to clutter all my vanity drawer space by tossing earrings in.
 Then, I wonder why I can’t find them.
 I have a small home and we need to make all our storage space count!
 This seems like a great way to take advantage of vertical storage space.

 I had an old and ugly yellow wooden picture frame with years of dust from the attic.
 But I don’t really even know where it came from, I just always had it.
 Actually, I kind of think I picked it up at a yard sale with some intention that never panned out.
 It was in decent condition, but very dirty to say the least.

 It looked like this, with years of dust and grime.
 Although I will admit, the paint splatters were on my work table, that’s just background.
 I paint on this table all the time as you can see!

 STEP ONE: CLEAN AND PREP

 I spent a few minutes taking the glass out, cleaning it, and used a brush to clean all the dust and dirt out of the grooves in the frame.
 I then used the air hose to blow out any remaining debris.
 Don’t ever spray paint over dust, cobwebs, etc. or you won’t be happy with the end result.
 A clean surface is always the best surface to paint on!

 Don’t ever spray paint over dust, cobwebs, etc. or you won’t be happy with the end result.
 A clean surface is always the best surface to paint on!